monken/cfn-include/README.md

 ## Compatibility

-Node.js versions 0.10 and up are supported.
+Node.js versions 0.10 and up are supported both on Windows and Linux.

 ## Roadmap